abelsj60/my-site/README.md

 A preloader for big images can be found in [/helpers](https://github.com/abelsj60/jamesabels.net/blob/master/app/helpers/preloadBigImages.js).

 It uses a custom algorithm to summon full-screen illustrations when the site loads.
-Images < 2880 are compressed at a quality level of 90, the rest are at 50.
-The resulting file sizes increased at a roughly constant rate between screen widths of 1360 and 2880, so the algorithm selects an image >= 2880 between these two points.
+Images < 2880 px are compressed at a quality level of 90, the rest are at quality level 50.
+The resulting file sizes increased at a roughly constant rate between screen widths of 1360 px and 2880 px, so the algorithm selects an image >= 2880 px between these two points.

 The transparent home-page image considers additional factors.